pryv/dev-site/source/customer-resources/platform-validation.md

 If the service keeps rebooting with an error message, fix configuration if possible.
 Otherwise, send the last 100 lines of the DNS log file to your Pryv tech contact.
 Run `docker logs --tail 100 ${DNS_CONTAINER_NAME} > ${DATE}-${ISSUE_NAME}.log` to generate the log file.

+### Port is unreachable from the Internet

+1. SSH to the Register machine
+2. Make a DNS request: `dig @localhost reg.${DOMAIN}`

+If the request yields an answer, your firewall settings might be set wrong.
+You must allow INGRESS UDP/53 as defined in the **Deployment design guide** from the [Customer Resources page](https://api.pryv.com/customer-resources/#documents).

 ## Core

 1. SSH to core machine